-3. Offering of Stock by the International Managers.
-Upon authorization by the Lead Managers of the release of the Firm Stock, the several International Managers propose to offer the Firm Stock for sale upon the terms and conditions set forth in the Prospectus.
+3. Offering of Stock by the U.S. Underwriters.
+Upon authorization by the Representatives of the release of the Firm Stock, the several U.S. Underwriters propose to offer the Firm Stock for sale upon the terms and conditions set forth in the Prospectus.

-shares of the Firm Stock will initially It is understood that be reserved by the several International Managers for offer and sale upon the terms and conditions set forth in the Prospectus and in accordance with the rules and regulations of the National Association of Securities Dealers, Inc. to employees and persons having business relationships with the Company and its subsidiaries who have heretofore delivered to the Lead Managers offers or indications of interest to purchase shares of Firm Stock in form satisfactory to the Lead Managers, and that any allocation of such Firm Stock among such persons will be made in accordance with timely directions received by the Lead Managers from the Company; provided that under no circumstances will the Lead Managers or any International Manager be liable to the Company or to any such person for any action taken or omitted in good faith in connection with such offering to employees and persons having business relationships with the Company and its subsidiaries.
-It is further understood that any shares of such Firm Stock which are not purchased by such persons will be offered by the International Managers to the public upon the terms and conditions set forth in the Prospectus.
+It is understood that shares of the Firm Stock will initially be reserved by the several U.S. Underwriters for offer and sale upon the terms and conditions set forth in the Prospectus and in accordance with the rules and regulations of the National Association of Securities Dealers, Inc. to employees and persons having business relationships with the Company and its subsidiaries who have heretofore delivered to the Representatives offers or indications of interest to purchase shares of Firm Stock in form satisfactory to the Representatives, and that any allocation of such Firm Stock among such persons will be made in accordance with timely directions received by the Representatives from the Company; provided that under no circumstances will the Representatives or any U.S. Underwriter be liable to the Company or to any such person for any action taken or omitted in good faith in connection with such offering to employees and persons having business relationships with the Company and its subsidiaries.
+It is further understood that any shares of such Firm Stock which are not purchased by such persons will be offered by the U.S. Underwriters to the public upon the terms and conditions set forth in the Prospectus.

-Each International Manager agrees that, except to the extent permitted by the Agreement Between U.S. Underwriters and International Managers, it will not offer or sell any of the Stock in the United States or Canada.
+Each U.S. Underwriter agrees that, except to the extent permitted by the Agreement Between U.S. Underwriters and International Managers, it will not offer or sell any of the Stock outside of the United States or Canada.

 4. Delivery of and Payment for the Stock.
 Delivery of and payment for the Firm Stock shall be made at the office of Shearman & Sterling, 599 Lexington Avenue, New York, New York, at 10:00 A.M., New York City time, on the third full business day following the date of this Agreement (fourth, if the pricing occurs after 4:30 P.M.
-(New York City time) on any given day) or at such other date or place as shall be determined by agreement between the Lead Managers and the Company.
+(New York City time) on any given day) or at such other date or place as shall be determined by agreement between the Representatives and the Company.
 This date and time are sometimes referred to as the "First Delivery Date."
-On the First Delivery Date, the Company shall deliver or cause to be delivered certificates representing the Firm Stock to the Lead Managers for the account of each International Manager against payment to or upon the order of the Company of the purchase price by certified or official bank check or checks payable in immediately available funds.
-Time shall be of the essence, and delivery at the time and place specified pursuant to this Agreement is a further condition of the obligation of each International Manager hereunder.
-Upon delivery, the Firm Stock shall be registered in such names and in such denominations as the Lead Managers shall request in writing not less than two full business days prior to the First Delivery Date.
-For the purpose of expediting the checking and packaging of the certificates for the Firm Stock, the Company shall make the certificates representing the Firm Stock available for inspection by the Lead Managers in New York, New York, not later than 2:00 P.M., New York City time, on the business day prior to the First Delivery Date.
+On the First Delivery Date, the Company shall deliver or cause to be delivered certificates representing the Firm Stock to the Representatives for the account of each U.S. Underwriter against payment to or upon the order of the Company of the purchase price by certified or official bank check or checks payable in immediately available funds.
+Time shall be of the essence, and delivery at the time and place specified pursuant to this Agreement is a further condition of the obligation of each U.S. Underwriter hereunder.
+Upon delivery, the Firm Stock shall be registered in such names and in such denominations as the Representatives shall request in writing not less than two full business days prior to the First Delivery Date.
+For the purpose of expediting the checking and packaging of the certificates for the Firm Stock, the Company shall make the certificates representing the Firm Stock available for inspection by the Representatives in New York, New York, not later than 2:00 P.M., New York City time, on the business day prior to the First Delivery Date.